MaximilianSiebel/MaximilianSiebel.github.io/research/README.md

 permalink: /research/
 ---

+1. this list will be replaced by the toc
+{:toc .large-only}

 ## Research Interests

 My interests include statistics of inverse problems, Bayesian statistics, and stochastic analysis.
 Currently, I am working on regression models driven by differential equations, where statistical theory meets the analysis of differential equations.